Yachim/K-means-color-reduction/README.md

 ## Conclusion
 While working on this project I learned about the k-means algorithm.
 I observed the differences the metric selection made and the time it took to complete.

-In the future I'm planning on making a web application to which a user can submit image and select colors with color picker, view his images and share them.